morendav/morendav.github.io/content/about.md

 Greetings.

-I am David, born and raised in the [Minneapolis area](https://goo.gl/maps/3Y5zo4mPiEcXe1tA6), and currently living in California.
+I am David, currently living in California.
+Here is a *pseudonymized* picture of me next to my favorite animal: an alpaca.

-I enjoy spending my time learning new things, spending time outdoors, and spending time with my family.
-Discovering activities that allow for all three at the same time is the sweet spot, if you got leads on this please let me know.
-Here is a fun pseudonymized pictured of myself next to an Alpaca.
+I enjoy spending my time learning new things, being outdoors, and spending time with my family.
+Discovering activities that allow for all three at the same time is the sweet spot, if you got leads on this let me know.

 {{<
   figure
     src="/images/about/profile_pic_pixelated.jpg#center"
-    title="Pixelated engineer & an alpaca, Circa 2019"
+    title="Pixelated privacy engineer & an alpaca, Circa 2019"
     caption="Engineer makes poor attempt at privacy joke in 'about me' section" link="/images/about/profile_pic_pixelated.jpg"
     target="_blank" class="align-center"
 >}}

-In my free time I'm excited to write about stuff I find interesting, & I hope others find neat too.
+I'm excited to write about stuff I find interesting, & I hope others find neat too.

  Want more about me?
 I'll keep it short:

 ### Likes
 * Traveling and trying new foods